 The Bank of England's report makes clear that while the number of borrowers facing payment shock has increased significantly, the scale of individual increases is expected to be more manageable than the chaos that followed Liz Truss's 2022 minibudget.

 That said, for borrowers on tight budgets — particularly first-time buyers who stretched to get on the ladder — even modest increases of £50–£100 per month can feel severe.
-If you're worried about affordability, speaking to a fee-free mortgage broker early is critical.
+Understanding mortgage affordability is critical, and speaking to a fee-free mortgage broker early can help you plan ahead.

-How Has the Mortgage Market Responded?
+How Has the UK Mortgage Market Responded?

 The UK mortgage market has taken a sharp hit since the conflict began.
 According to the Bank of England, the number of mortgage products available across the UK has plunged by around 1,500, although this pullback has been less severe than the product cull that followed the Truss minibudget.

 Major lenders have been repricing at speed.
 Barclays increased rates by as much as 40 basis points on a range of its existing-customer residential mortgages, while scores of other lenders have withdrawn products with just hours' notice.
+Sub-4% mortgage deals have all but disappeared from the market.

 As The Mortgage Genie has highlighted, acting quickly to secure a rate is more important than ever in this environment.
+Compare today's rates on our best rates page.

 Homebuilder sentiment is also weakening.
 Construction giant Berkeley Group announced it was pausing new land acquisitions and slowing investment because of the weaker housing market outlook, sending its shares to their lowest level in a decade.

 For buyers, this creates a mixed picture.
 While house prices hit record highs earlier in 2026, the combination of rising mortgage rates and builder caution could slow price growth — potentially opening windows for first-time buyers willing to act decisively.
+Our guide to the best areas for first-time buyers can help you identify where value remains.

 Meanwhile, remortgage pressure is building early.
 Brokers report that borrowers whose fixed rates don't end until late 2026 are already reaching out to lock in deals — a sign of how jittery the market has become.
+If you're in this position, our remortgage service can help you explore your options early.

 What Should You Do Next?